allegro/allegro.tech/_posts/2019-11-08-performance-of-javascript-optional-chaining.md

 function d(n,t,o,i,l){for(t=t.split?t.split("."):t,i=0;i<t.length;i++)n=n?n[t[i]]:l;return n===l?o:n}
 ```

-It means it's enough to use optional chaining transpiled with Babel two times and you'll get more code than with `dlv`.
+It means it's enough to use optional chaining transpiled with Babel twice and you'll get more code than with `dlv`.
 So, is the new syntax no-go?

 ## Parsing time

 The amount of the code affects not only downloading a file but also the time of parsing it.
 With
-[estimo](https://www.npmjs.com/package/estimo) we can estimate (😉) that value.
+[estimo](https://www.npmjs.com/package/estimo), we can estimate (😉) that value.
 Here are the median results of running
 the tool around 1000 times for all variants, each containing 100 equal optional chainings.

 [![code parsing
 time](/img/articles/2019-11-08-performance-of-javascript-optional-chaining/jdgt6978sx3gnc7i63sj-1.png)](https://docs.google.com/spreadsheets/d/17xD1LgKWQSoOYLRq-ZoMQr9s6LzwmF2i4_H39UquKAo/edit?usp=sharing)

-It seems that parsing time depends not only on the size of the code but also on used syntax.
+It seems that parsing time depends not only on the size of the code but also on the syntax used.
 Relatively big "old spice"
 variant gets significantly lower time than all the rest, even the smallest one (native optional chaining).

 But that's only a curiosity.
 As you can see, at this scale differences are negligible.
 All variants are parsed in time
-below 2 ms. It happens at most once per page load, so in practice that's free operation.
+below 2 ms. It happens at most once per page load, so in practice that's a free operation.
 If your project contains much
 more optional chaining occurrences, like ten thousand, or you run the code on very slow devices - it might matter.
-Otherwise, well, it's probably not worth to bother.
+Otherwise, well, it's probably not worth bothering about.

 ## Runtime performance